 If you own more than one business, you may be eligible to apply for each business.
 You are not able to individually apply for multiple loans under the same program though.

 Bob is an owner of Wealth Management, Inc., an S-Corp which has eligible average monthly payroll expense (including his own W-2 wages) of $18,000 in 2019.
-Based on this information, he is eligible for a $45,000 PPP loan.
+Based on this information, he was eligible for a $45,000 first-round PPP loan.
 Assuming that over the next 8-weeks he incurs $45,000 of eligible expenses, all $45k will be forgiven.
 If in fact he had $55,000 of eligible expenses, he could also have used the EIDL grant of up to $10,000.

 In addition to Wealth Management, Inc. S-Corp, Bob receives 1099 income from his corporate RIA for his advisory fees which he doesn’t process through his S-Corp.
 Bob has no other staff and reports this income on the Schedule C of his tax return.
-Under this scenario, Bob is also eligible to apply for the PPP based on his self-employment income.
+Under this scenario, Bob was also eligible to apply for the first-round PPP based on his self-employment income.
 If he also contributes to a SEP IRA or has employer healthcare costs, those would also be included in his benefit.
 In this example, let’s say Bob has $150,000 in net self-employment income and contributes $27,950 to a SEP IRA.
 In this case Bob’s payroll expense would be $150,000 of self-employment income and $27,950 of retirement contributions for a total of $177,950.
 We then exclude compensation over $100,000 ($50,000) to arrive at a total eligible payroll expense of $127,950.
 The monthly average would be $10,662.50 ($127,950 / 12 months).
 At a 2.5 multiplier, Bob would be eligible for a PPP loan amount of $26,656.25.